vigneshsurya21796/backenddevelopement/README.md

 Configure the .env file with the necessary database credentials:

 HOST: Your database host

 USER: Your database username

 PASSWORD: Your database password

 NAME: Your database name
-Start the application:

-Then run
-npm run start
+To Start the application(run): npm run start

 Access the application:
 Open your browser and navigate to: